bryantco/chi-weather-historical-dash/README.md

 Currently, the pipeline consists of:

-1. A Python script that fetches daily weather data using the [Open-meteo](https://open-meteo.com/) API, which runs daily at midnight as a [Github action](https://github.com/features/actions);
+1. A Python script that fetches daily weather data using the [Open-meteo](https://open-meteo.com/) API, which runs daily at midnight as a Cron job;

 2. [Supabase](https://supabase.com/) as a warehouse to store the fetched data in a PostgreSQL database;